 Accessibility for Maintenance

 How accessible is the equipment for maintenance?
 Are openings large enough to permit access of both hands and offer visibility of components?
-Are access ports located so that operators are not exposed to hot surfaces, sharp edges, or electrical currents.
+Are access ports located so that operators are not exposed to hot surfaces, sharp edges, or electrical currents?

-Are access ports are easy to remove, with visible and accessible cover fasteners while still providing adequate machine safe-guarding.
+Are access ports easy to remove, with visible and accessible cover fasteners while still providing adequate machine safe-guarding?
 Here are some recommendations for access.

 Circular Hatch, Horizontal Clearance: Min.
 30" (76 cm) diameter.